Everything You Need to Know About Raising Pet Turkeys

 Raising Turkeys at Home as Pets

-Turkeys do require a lot of work and a great deal of space, so they're not a great choice if you have a small backyard and live in a suburb with neighbors close by.
-If you have adequate space and can legally own them in your area, they can make wonderful, intelligent pets that will surprise you with their unique personalities and friendly nature.
+Turkeys require a lot of work and a great deal of space, so they're not a good choice if you have a small backyard and live in a suburb with neighbors close by.
+But if you do have adequate space and can legally own them in your area, they can make wonderful, intelligent pets that will surprise you with their unique personalities and friendly nature.